dorkamotorka/ebpf-labs/labs/ebpf-maps-tutorial-3efd4617/index.md

 When you want to store a state in eBPF kernel program, there are several eBPF Map types you can choose from.
 Just to name a few:

-- **Hash Map**: stores key/value pairs and allows fast lookups
+- **Hash Map**: A generic key/value store where both keys and values can be of arbitrary types
-- **Array Map**: similar to hash map, but key is always 32-bit unsigned integer
+- **Array Map**: Similar to hash map, but key is always 32-bit unsigned integer
-- **Per-CPU Hash/Array**: similar to hash and array maps, but each CPU gets its own copy of the map
+- **Per-CPU Hash/Array Map**: Same as hash (and array) map, but each CPU gets its own copy of it
-- **LRU Hash Map**: a hash map with Least Recently Used eviction policy, automatically removing old entries after being full
+- **LRU Hash Map**: A hash map with Least Recently Used eviction policy, automatically removing old entries after being full
-- **Ring Buffer**: used for passing kernel events data from kernel space to user space
+- **Ring Buffer**: Used for passing kernel events data from kernel space to user space

 Which map type to use depends heavily on your specific use case.
 We’ll cover the design choices in another tutorial, but for our example, we’ll just use a **Hash Map**.

 Before we can use an eBPF map in our kernel program, we need to define it.
-Navigate to the `lab2` folder with either using the `Term 1` terminal or the `IDE`.
+Navigate to the `ebpf-hello-world/lab2` folder with either using the `Term 1` terminal or the `IDE`.
 Then, open the `hello.c` file.

-Inside, add the following code lines and eBPF map definition:
+Inside, add the following code lines and eBPF map definition (under Step 1):

 ```c
 #define MAX_PATH 256